manute/booking-insights/README.md

 Data insights from the booking request api to make better decisions.

-## Execution/Testing
+## Execution
-The main is in the folder `cmd/insights` and you  you can run it with the makefile helping funciton:
-/* TODO: Envs passed in */
+The main is in the folder `cmd/insights` and you can run it with the makefile target `run` /* TODO: Pass Envs */
 ```sh
 make run
 ```

-### Testing
+## Testing

-For running the tests you can use
+For running the tests you can use the target `test`

 /* TODO: differentiate amd implement unit, integration, e2e */
 ```sh
 make test
 ```

-### Develop/Extras
-ANd there is more functions that can be used for developing, i.e `make fmt` , you can see them with the
+## Building/Developing/Extras
+In the makefile are included more targets to help thew devlopemtn, such as: `image`, `buil`, `fmt` You can see all the targets with:
 command:
 ```sh
 make help